sychus/CodeReviewMCP/CONTRIBUTING.md

    npm install -g claude-cli
    # Optionally, install Gemini CLI if you want to test Gemini support
    # (Refer to Gemini CLI documentation for installation instructions)
+   # Optionally, install Codex CLI if you want to test Codex support
+   # (Refer to Codex CLI documentation for installation instructions)
    ```

 3. **Make the script executable:**